 However, this rig segment hit committed utilisation of 90 per cent in July 2022, which is the highest figure recorded since June 2015 within the region, says the energy market research player.
 With the coming of autumn, demand has subsequently declined and utilisation is now sitting at just 78 per cent, with nine units currently idle, two of which are cold stacked.

 More rigs setting sail for other regions

 In line with this, Island Innovator and Deepsea Bollsta rigs left for new campaigns in Africa earlier this year.
-Westwood disclosed that rumours suggest a third unit is planned to leave for Africa next year, while another may pick up a campaign in Australia, starting in the second half of 2023.
+Westwood disclosed that rumours suggest a third unit was planned to leave for Africa next year, while another might pick up a campaign in Australia, starting in the second half of 2023.

 While the further shrinking of supply will help to buoy utilisation in the near-term, it could pose availability issues further down the line if demand picks up, which Westwood predicts may be the case from early 2024.

 Furthermore, there has been an uptick in the North Sea semi-submersible contracted days and year-to-date new contracts total 7,399 rig days – Norway accounting for 5,661 days and the UK for 1,738 days – which is the highest in a year since 2018 (7,592 days) and the third highest since 2012 when 20,993 days of backlog was secured in the region.
 With less than six weeks left in the year, more fixtures could still be made, and the total may rise further, underlines the energy market research provider.

 During the third quarter of 2022, the North Sea semi-submersible market fixed 3,899 days of contract backlog, which is “the highest number of days fixed during a single quarter since 2012.”
 Westwood underscores that the average contact duration is also on the rise and is currently sitting at 264 days year-to-date, which is also the longest it has been since 2012.